TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/watchdog/README.md

 * The application demonstrates how to configure the reload value at runtime.
 Not all devices support `Watchdog_convertMsToTicks()` and `Watchdog_setReload()`. `Watchdog_convertMsToTicks()` will return `0` if the
-APIs are not support or if the specified reloadValue is not valid.
+APIs are not supported, or if the specified reloadValue is not valid.
 This example configures the reload value to be the same value used in the board file.

 * The application's `mainThread` enters an infinite loop which periodically